Willus.com Home | Archive | About

 Emulator by Peter Phillips.

-"Autorun" or "Program on Disk" emulation
+"RUN" or "Autorun" or "1-Disk Autorun" or "Program on Disk" emulation

-"Debug" or "2-Disk Debug"
+"Debug" or "2-Disk" or "2-Disk Debug"

-The system disk has my custom splash screen and DOS prompt, but is otherwise standard TRS DOS 1.3.
+The system disk has my custom splash screen and DOS prompt, but is otherwise standard TRSDOS 1.3.
 It also has some extra utilities (try "CAT 1A" to get an alphabetical listing of the files on the disk in Drive 1).
 There are also options to boot from NewDos-80, LDOS, and DosPlus, though be warned those DOS's are not compatible with the disk image created for Drive 1 if that disk image is generated from a collection of files and not directly from a .DSK or .DMK file.

 Incompatible .DSK/.DMK files